By Saurav · saavos

 Treating it as "set and forget."
 The bot in week 8 should be better than the bot in week 1.
 That only happens if you read the conversation logs.
 Read them.
 They're more interesting than you expect.

-If you want to see whether a chatbot makes sense for your site before committing, the free tier is the right starting point.
+If you want to see whether a chatbot makes sense for your site before committing, the no-card preview is the right starting point.
 Paste one page, ask it 10 questions, check whether it gets them right.
 That 10-minute test tells you more than any comparison article.